GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Warpick
 It appears to be made of altyprium but feels (and acts) like steel.
 When the weapon's attack roll would be a 7, 13, or 19- *it calls a bolt of lightning as though conjured by a 2nd tier Call Lightning spell*.
 This occurs regardless of the attack result, so long as it can be assumed the weapon came in contact with the foe.

+**The Light Caster** (*unique*)
+$12,000 , 3.5 lbs.
+Longbow
+A yew bow which features silver dust in the grain and brass accents.
+It can be pulled back by a user capable of casting wyrdings to *produce a missile of light it can loose just as it would an arrow.
+This is a radiant attack.
+The missile can be held by the bow so long as the user keeps the string pulled back, but this can strain the user's muscles of course.
+The missile emits dim light out for 1 yard.
+The user may also ease the tension to safely make the missile disappear from existence*.

 **Ritual Femur**
 $500, 2 lb.
 Club